FabioPINO/science-docs/index.md

 # Objectif Morse

+Did you ever have this idea: what if there were two computers talking to each other using Morse code?
+One would send a message with light signals and the other would collect the light and understand the message?
+No cable connecting the computers.
+The information simply carried by light that travels through the air.

+Well, here it is!
 In the **Objectif Morse** project you will make an interesting use of Arduino, electronic circuits and C++ while transmitting messages in Morse alphabet between computers.

 <div class="row">
   <div class="column">